 The PEBB Statewide plan is a PPO plan.
-The PEBB Statewide plan allows you to access care from primary care providers, specialists and pharmacies of your choice without a referral, from a network of nearly 1 million providers nationwide.
+The PEBB Statewide plan allows you to access care from primary care providers, specialists and pharmacies of your choice without a referral, from a network of over 1 million providers nationwide.
 You pay less for in-network services, more for out-of-network services.

 - No referral requirements